lucent-mc/docs/content/index.md

 ---

 Welcome to the Lucent Adventures wiki!
-In this wiki you will find information about all Lucent mod packs, as well as documentation about how each mod is used in the mod pack.
+In this wiki you will find information about each individual Lucent mod pack, as well as documentation about how each mod is used in said pack.

 On the left, there is a sidebar with an explorer to find pages on this wiki.
-If you're struggling to find something, try the search bar at the top.
+If you're struggling to find something, try the search bar at the top!

 Don't know where to start?
 Give [Lucent Optimizations](Packs/Lucent%20Optimizations/index.md) a shot!